COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 You may have symptoms in one eye, both eyes, or the symptoms may spread from one eye to the other eye.
 When pinkeye is caused by a virus, symptoms usually start in one eye and may then spread to the other eye.

 If you think you have pinkeye, call your doctor to find out the best way to treat it.
 And if you are wearing contact lenses, be sure to take them out right away.
 Certain health risks may increase the seriousness of your symptoms.

 If you have other symptoms like eye pain or a change in your vision, if you wear contact lenses, or if you have other medical problems, you may have a more serious eye problem.
 In these cases it is especially important to see a doctor.
 Young children with pinkeye may also have an ear infection, so they may need to see a doctor.

 A doctor can usually diagnose pinkeye with an eye exam and by asking questions about your symptoms.
 Sometimes the doctor will use a cotton swab to take some fluid from around your eye so it can be tested for bacteria or other infection.

 If your doctor thinks the pinkeye is caused by bacteria, he or she may prescribe antibiotic eyedrops or eye ointment to kill the bacteria.
-See a picture of how to apply eye drops or eye ointment.
 With antibiotic treatment, symptoms usually go away in 2 to 3 days.
 But antibiotics only work for bacterial pinkeye, not for the more common viral pinkeye.
 Viral pinkeye often clears on its own in 7 to 10 days.
 If your symptoms last longer, call your doctor.